frostney/react-app-starterkit/README.md

 - Github Pages: Type `npm deploy` to deploy to Github Pages.
 - Gitlab Pages: Gitlab CI will automatically pick up the `.gitlab-ci.yml` file and deploy once it creates a successful build

-Caveats with Gitlab Pages: For some reason, some node modules won't install with Gitlab CI, particularly `husky` and `phantomjs-prebuilt`.
+Caveats with Gitlab Pages: For some reason, some node modules won't install with Gitlab CI, particularly `husky`.

 ### Conventions